South Weber Stake History

 In 1951 the old meetinghouse was replaced by a new red brick building located on South Weber Drive.
 It consisted of a chapel, cultural hall, kitchen, several classrooms, and one bishop’s office.
 In 1967 the South Weber Ward was divided to form the South Weber 1st and 2nd wards.
 Those two wards met in the old building for another 7 years.
 In 1974, that building was demolished and many of the bricks were used to construct the current South Weber Drive building near the city park and elementary school.
 David O. McKay, counselor in the church’s first presidency and a Huntsville native, dedicated the building.

-The South Weber Ward was originally part of the Weber Stake with Lorin Farr president.
+The original South Weber Ward was part of the Weber Stake with Lorin Farr president.
 The ward was moved to the Davis Stake in 1855, when South Weber was annexed into Davis County.
 In 1904 the ward was transferred back to the Weber Stake and continued thus until 1922, when it became a part of the Mount Ogden Stake and then part of the Ogden Utah Weber Stake.

 The South Weber Stake was created in 1988, with LeRoy Poll president.
 At that time, the stake included the four wards from South Weber and two wards from Uintah.
 The Uintah wards were divided from the stake in 2004.
 Stake presidents in our stake have included: